risd-gd/wp16/README.md

 * To learn how to find answers online to coding problems
 * Learn to work collaboratively in an open-source model

-## Learning outcomes
-* A series of drawing structural using code

 ## Schedule
 ### Week One: Concrete Forms
 * Assignment 1: Drawing exercise